 It doesn't have to be this way.
 That's why we're here.

-We're not here to be therapists.
+As a new nonprofit, our program (and our site) is a work in progress, so bear with us as we build.
 We're here to create a forum where you can share your story and connect to others like us - together, we can get through our grief.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.